billforward/billforward-js/README.md

 #### Capture directly with code

-Is possible to capture a bank account directly with javascript without the usage of an `html form`.
+It is possible to capture a bank account directly with javascript without the usage of an `html form`.
-Follows an example:
+For example:

 ```javascript
 var bankDetails = {